4Clover4/Angle-Medical-Center/Security.md

 ### **Security Measures Overview**

+### **Network Security Hardening Measures - A Football Analogy**

+Hello everyone!
+Today, we’re going to talk about network security hardening.
+But instead of diving into dry technical details, I’ll use a fun football analogy to explain the security measures we implement in our network.
+This should make the concepts a lot easier to grasp, and I’ll also share some real-world commands and strategies we use in our network.

 This document outlines various network security measures to enhance the protection of different network devices, including switches, routers, and wireless access points (APs).
 The security measures discussed are divided into categories that ensure network access control, data protection, monitoring, and threat prevention.
 These measures are implemented to secure management access, control traffic flow, prevent unauthorized devices from connecting, and monitor network activities for potential threats.

 ### **Security Measures Breakdown**

+### **The Team: The Football Pitch**

+Imagine your entire network as a football team, with the goal of preventing the opposing team (the hackers) from scoring against us.
+Our job is to make sure they never get a chance to break through.
+By using proper security measures, we can make sure that the "goalposts" are safe and our data is secure.

 The following are key categories of network hardening techniques covered in this document: